 The global politics course explores fundamental political concepts such as power, equality, sustainability, and peace in a range of contexts and at a variety of levels.

 It allows students to develop an understanding of the local, national, international and global dimensions of political activity, as well as allowing them the opportunity to explore political issues affecting their own lives.

 Global politics draws on a variety of disciplines in the social sciences and humanities.
 It helps students to understand abstract political concepts by grounding them in real world examples and case studies, and also invites comparison between such examples and case studies to ensure a transnational perspective.

 Developing international mindedness and an awareness of multiple perspectives is at the heart of this course.
 It encourages dialogue and debate, nurturing the capacity to interpret competing and contestable claims.

-All standard level and higher-level students complete a common core entitled "People, Power and Politics".
+All standard level and higher-level students complete a common core under the central unifying theme of "people, power and politics".
 This consists of four core units:

 - Power, sovereignty and international relations